k2view-academy/K2View-Academy/articles/19_Broadway/actors/03_parsers_actors.md

 ### CsvParser Actor

 The **CsvParser** Actor analyzes an input stream and returns an array of objects whereby each array row is a row of the input CSV stream.
-The Parser runs until it detects the end of the stream.
+The parser runs until it detects the end of the stream.

 If the **header** input argument is set to True, the Actor uses the first row as a header row.
 In this case, the labels in the header are used to mark the row object.